aaron-horst/Kibana3-for-Elasticsearch-5-and-6/README.md

 ## scriptField for terms panel

-Support to define scripted field for terms/termstats facet.
+Support to define scripted field for terms/termstats aggregation.
 Just like what you can do in Kibana4.

 ![](docs/chenryn_img/script-field.png)